Three recent studies have highlighted safety limitations of LLMs in direct patient interactions.

 So we need something like USMLE Step 2 Clinical Skills, but for LLMs.
 And the LLMs need it even more badly than the human trainees, because the human trainees are immersed day-in and day-out in real patient interactions, getting feedback from supervising physicians, while the LLMs don’t get to go to medical school or residency.
 Significant clinical knowledge is passed down at the patient bedside from supervising clinicians to trainees during medical school and residency without being digitally recorded.
 Skills currently passed person-to-person and not conveyed in large amounts of digital training data include history-taking, and the development of “clinical gestalt” which involves a complex synthesis of visual, auditory, sensory, social, and intellectual information.

-Which brings me to my first point: the government needs to step in and create a new regulatory framework for LLM-patient interactions.
+Which brings me to my first point: the government needs to create a new regulatory framework for LLM-patient interactions.
 Here’s a sketch of how it could work:

 LLM providers need to be held responsible for bad patient outcomes